leancodepl/contractsgenerator-typescript/packages/generator/README.md

 One thing to remember is that TypeScript Contracts Generator relies on [Contracts Generator Server](https://github.com/leancodepl/contractsgenerator).
 Consequently Contracts Generator Server needs `dotnet` as its runtime.
 That means in order for generator to work you need to have `dotnet` runtime installed.
-Another thing which also needs to be noted - currently TypeScript Contracts Generator works in POSIX shells (due to `generate.sh` script).
-This means **on Windows you need to be using Git Bash or alternative**.

 ## Configuration file